IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ![IMAGE](images/1-1-2/1-1-2_017-toolbar2.png)
 >1. **Preview Settings:** If a Grasshopper component generates some form of geometry, then a preview of this geometry will be visible in the viewport by default.
-You can disable the preview on a perobject basis by right-clicking each component and de-activating the preview feature, or globally change the preview state by using one of these three buttons.
+You can disable the preview on a per object basis by right-clicking each component and de-activating the preview feature, or globally change the preview state by using one of these three buttons.
 2. **Wire-frame preview**
 3. **Turn off preview**
 4. **Shaded preview** (default)
-5. **Preview Selected Objects:** With this button toggled, Grasshopper will only display geometry that is part of selected components, even if those components have a preview=off state.
+5. **Preview Selected Objects:** With this button toggled, Grasshopper will display all geometry that is part of any selected components, even if those components have a preview=off state.
 6. **Document Preview Settings:** Grasshopper has a default color scheme for selected (semi-transparent green) and unselected (semi-transparent red) geometry.